Here's Our Rant About Eversource Energy (ES)

-Eversource Energy (NYSE:ES) went up by 1.32% from its latest closing price compared to the recent 1-year high of $96.66.
-The company’s stock price has collected -0.98% of loss in the last five trading sessions.
+Eversource Energy (NYSE:ES) went up by 3.76% from its latest closing price compared to the recent 1-year high of $96.66.
+The company’s stock price has collected 4.20% of gains in the last five trading sessions.
 Press Release reported on 09/01/21 that Eversource Energy Declares Common Dividend

 Is It Worth Investing in Eversource Energy (NYSE :ES) Right Now?